 If one of the Asian input locales is installed (for example, Chinese, Japanese, or Korean), the Windows character set is also available.

-This tip is from www.win-tipps-tweaks.de
+This tip comes from www.win-tipps-tweaks.de

 © Copyright Michael Hille